Public opinion on gun control in the United States: 2017

 A 2018 study looking at a January 2017 survey results find "For 23 of the 24 policies examined, most respondents supported restricting or regulating gun ownership.
 Only 8 of 24 policies had greater than a 10-point support gap between gun owners and non-gun owners."

 On October 11, 2017, ten days after a mass shooting in Las Vegas killed 58 people, a Politico/Morning Consult poll was released.
 It found that 64% of Americans support stricter gun laws, while 29% opposed them.
 Support was higher among Democrats (83%) than among independents (58%) and Republicans (49%).

-In 2017, the number of deaths due to the use of guns in the United States has reached its highest level in the last 40 years in this country; The number of people killed in 2017 was 39,773, which was a 16% increase compared to 2014.

 Another topic that came up in the discussion of gun control is the question of should teachers be armed in the classroom for school shooting scenarios.
 A Pew Research Center poll was conducted in March and April of that year.
 The results looked a range of adults such as parents and non-parents, gun owners and non-gun owners, and lastly on partisan lines.
 The survey came back to show that more adults (55%) opposed teacher having guns while (45%) favored.
 In the category of parents and non parents, there was more favorably to oppose teachers having guns in the classroom.
 Parents opposing would represent (53%) and non-parents (56%).
 The category of gun-owners and non-gun owners show that gun owners would support the measure with the result of (66%) and among non-gun owners they oppose the measure of teachers having guns (64%).
 The results that stemmed from the basis of partisan lines was that Republicans (69%) supported the measure and between Democrats (71%) opposed having guns with teachers and officials in schools.